SiverDX/additional_enchantments/README.md

     {
       "predicate": BlockPredicate,    // [Mandatory] || Checks which block to apply this effect to "probability": LevelBasedValue, // [Mandatory] || The chance for this effect to be applied, checked separately before each attempt for every position
-      "priority": integer,            // [Mandatory] || Which effect to pick if multiple predicates match - the highest priority is selected
+      "priority": integer,            // [Optional]  || Which effect to pick if multiple predicates match - the highest priority is selected (Default: 0)
       "damage": integer               // [Mandatory] || The amount the enchanted item will be damaged from each successful effect attempt
     }
   ],